RemoAnt/Cpp-Projet/README.md

 Select a case and click on what you want.
 When you need ressources click on NEXT to go to the next turn.

-Be careful of not going over the deadline !
+Be careful to not going over the deadline !